hackman/HighAvailabilityWorkshop/README.md

-This workshop will start with you, receiving the 3 IPs of your containers.
+This workshop will start with you, receiving the cluster number, you will be setting up and a list with IPs to access your nodes.
+The list per cluster can be seen [here](participants/).
+In it you will also find your public and private IPs.

 On each container you will have preinstalled the following software:
 - Nginx
 - uWSGI